Can you believe I once had a cell phone bill that totaled $2,173.44?

 Let me introduce you to them.

-Republic Wireless offers no-contract, unlimited cell phones plans starting at $15/month.
+Republic Wireless offers no-contract, unlimited talk-and-text cell phones plans starting at $15/month.

 Yep.
 You read that right.
 Starting at $15 a month.